Martin boundary of random walks with unbounded jumps in hyperbolic groups: Positive results in hyperbolic groups

-where $G$ is the Green function associated to $\mu$ and we denoted $A_0=\{x\}$, $A_{N+1}=\{z\}$ and $A_i= A(\theta_i)$ for $1\leq i\leq N$. \end{lem} This lemma shows that one can choose barriers so that the weight of trajectories going from one barrier to the next is small.
+This lemma shows that one can choose barriers so that the weight of trajectories going from one barrier to the next is small.
 This will guarantee that trajectories visiting all barriers have a superexponentially small weight.
-It will remain to handle trajectories jumping past barriers -- we will use Lemma~\ref{lem:taille_saut} to show that the jumps have to be large, implying that these trajectories contribute again with a very small weight thanks to the argument of Subsection~\ref{subsec:free}. \begin{proof} The proof is similar to the proof of Lemma~2.6 in~\cite{gouezel_higherancona}, the difference is that we are considering thicker barriers.
-For $a\in \Gamma$, let $X_i(a)$ be the set of angles $\theta\in X_i$ such that $a\in A(\theta)$.
+It will remain to handle trajectories jumping past barriers---we will use Lemma~\ref{lem:taille_saut} to show that the jumps have to be large, implying that these trajectories contribute again with a very small weight thanks to the argument of Section~\ref{subsec:free}.

+\begin{pf*}{Proof of Lemma~\ref{lem:barrieres}} The proof is similar to that of Lemma~2.6 in \cite{gouezel_higherancona}; the difference is that we are considering thicker barriers.
+For $a\in\Gamma$, let $X_i(a)$ be the set of angles $\theta\in X_i$ such that $a\in A(\theta)$.
 If one shows that

 for some $\alpha$ independent of $\epsilon$, the remaining part of the argument of~\cite{gouezel_higherancona} will apply verbatim.
 We sketch very quickly the rest of the argument in~\cite{gouezel_higherancona} for the convenience of the reader.